-- Enhancements to the Moms in Recovery program in Lebanon over the past 6 years have included: - Expanding program to care for postpartum and parenting women in addition to pregnant women. - Implementation of Intensive Outpatient level of care specifically for pregnant or parenting women. - On-site primary care provider within the Moms in Recovery treatment clinic - Addition of a Recovery Coach to program staff. - On-site food shelf offered in collaboration with community organizations. - A resource specialist to provide case management. - Supervision for children while their moms attend treatment appointments through collaboration with Dartmouth Hitchcock Medical Center volunteer services and Colby-Sawyer College. - Development of a Medical-Legal Partnership to address legal needs of participants. - Participation in Family Treatment Court programming. - Collaboration with members of the Department of Pediatrics to provide wrap around care to families in the neonatal and later childhood periods. - Screening for naloxone access, and distribution of naloxone in both the outpatient and inpatient Ob/Gyn settings. - Roll out of the Alliance for Innovation in Maternal Health's Patient Safety Bundle for the Care of Pregnant and Postpartum People with SUD across the Ob/Gyn department.
+to the Moms in Recovery program in Lebanon over the past 6 years have included:

+- Expanding the program to care for postpartum and parenting women in addition to pregnant women. - Implementing an Intensive Outpatient level of care specifically for pregnant or parenting women. - Staffing the Moms in Recovery treatment clinic with an on-site primary care provider. - Adding a Recovery Coach to program staff. - Offering an on-site food shelf in collaboration with community organizations. - Hiring a resource specialist to provide case management. - Providing supervision of children while their moms attend treatment appointments through collaboration with Dartmouth Hitchcock Medical Center (DHMC) volunteer services and Colby-Sawyer College. - Developing a Medical-Legal Partnership to address legal needs of participants. - Participating in Family Treatment Court programming. - Collaborating with members of the Department of Pediatrics to provide wraparound care to families in the neonatal and later childhood periods. - Screening for naloxone access and distribution of naloxone in both the outpatient and inpatient OB/GYN settings. - Rolling out the Alliance for Innovation in Maternal Health's Patient Safety Bundle for the Care of Pregnant and Postpartum People with Substance Use Disorders (SUD) across the OB/GYN department.